skiphansen/pano_progfpga/Series2.md

 ## Series 2 rev A/B SPI memory map

-16 megabyte flash with a minimum erase size is 256k bytes.
+16 megabyte flash with a minimum erase size of 256k bytes.

 The size of an uncompressed xc6ls150 bitstream size is 4220212 (0x406534) bytes or 17 erase sectors.